nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 After programming the application and all the prerequisites to your development kit, test the application by performing the following steps:

 1. |connect_kit|
 #.
-Connect to the kit with a terminal emulator (for example, `nRF Connect Serial Terminal`_).
+Connect to the kit with a terminal emulator (for example, the `Serial Terminal app`_).
-   You can also use the :guilabel:`Open Serial Terminal` option of the `Cellular Monitor`_ app to open the Serial Terminal.
+   You can also use the :guilabel:`Open Serial Terminal` option of the `Cellular Monitor app`_ to open the Serial Terminal app.
-   Using the Cellular Monitor app in combination with the nRF Connect Serial Terminal shows how the modem responds to the different modem commands.
+   Using the Cellular Monitor app in combination with the Serial Terminal app shows how the modem responds to the different modem commands.
 #.
 Reset the development kit.
 #.
 Observe in the terminal window that application boots as shown in the following output::